dqops/dqo/docs/examples/data-availability/detect-table-availability-issues.md

+---
+title: How to monitor and detect table availability issues
+---
-# Detect table availability issues
+# How to monitor and detect table availability issues
 This sample shows how to use data quality checks to detect table availability issues and view the results on data quality dashboards.

 ## Overview